florinen/custom-images/README.md

 ## Custom-images

 Building custom docker images with Jenkins.
-Multibranch repo for each buid
+Multibranch repo for each build